-The number of people registered as out of work in mainland France rose by 22.9 thousand from the previous month to 3.577 million in February 2021, remaining well above pre-pandemic levels, as new coronavirus-induced restrictive measures hit the labor market. source: DARES, France
+The number of people registered as out of work in mainland France rose by 65.9 thousand from the previous month to 3.624 million in April 2021, the largest increase since a record 812.5 thousand jump recorded in April 2020, as new coronavirus-induced restrictive measures hit the labor market. source: DARES, France

 Initial Jobless Claims in France averaged 1.66 Thousand from 1996 until 2021, reaching an all time high of 812.50 Thousand in April of 2020 and a record low of -200.10 Thousand in June of 2020.
 This page provides the latest reported value for - France Initial Jobless Claims - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 France Initial Jobless Claims - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Initial Jobless Claims in France is expected to be 50.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Initial Jobless Claims in France to stand at -40.00 in 12 months time.
 In the long-term, the France Initial Jobless Claims is projected to trend around -30.00 Thousand in 2022 and -10.00 Thousand in 2023, according to our econometric models.